aarondill/create-ts/README.md

 - File system setup with organized folders, along with index.ts and index.test.ts files
 - Release-it included to allow easy releasing, with config file included.
 Run `npm run release` in your new project to create a release.
 - No (regular) dependencies will be added to your project
+- Support for many package managers by using `yarpm`
+- Cross-platform support with windows

 ## Notes: